ryanwentzel/ryanlwentzel.com/collections/_posts/2021-09-20-birding-at-palomar-mountain-state-park.md

 ## Weir Trail

-After about 0.3 mile, the trail forks.
+After about 0.3 miles, the trail forks.
 The Nature Trail continues to the right, but I took the left fork for the Weir Trail, which continues to follow the creek downstream.

 ![Trail sign](https://d1yo597syf8yny.cloudfront.net/images/content/20210920-palomar-mtn-00006.jpg)